newatoms/guides/interview-guide/readme.md

 It can be interesting ask questions of which you think you know which answer will be formulated by your interviewee, and if they give a different answer than you expected, you can learn from the answer and about the interviewee.

 ### Ask about feelings and ask why
 Try to engage in emotional questions besides your factual questions.
-Often an answer about how some one feels about something can lead to interesting realizations and insights
+Often an answer about how some one feels about something can lead to interesting realizations and insights.

 ### Ask open ended questions
 Try to ask questions that don't have a yes or no answer and let your interviewee ramble while they try to answer.
 Often by letting someone explain something in a vague way helps the interviewee to clarify what they are saying and formulate a answer that they agree with.